RepublicServicesRepository/tslint-config/README.md

 #### Design Guide

-The design guide is an Angular application located in the `guide` subdirectory in this repository.
+The design guide is an Angular application located in the `apps/guide` subdirectory in this repository.

-For information about developing the design guide, please refer to [the documentation](guide/README.md).
+For information about developing the design guide, please refer to [the documentation](apps/guide/README.md).